 Causes And Risks Factors For Scarlet Fever

 Scarlet fever is caused by the endotoxins of the bacteria group A streptococcus (group A strep or GAS).
-The gram-positive bacteria grow in chains and are also classified as beta-hemolytic strep (GABHS) since they cause complete red cell destruction in the body (5).
+The gram-positive bacteria grow in chains and are also classified as beta-hemolytic strep (GABHS) (5).

 - Children older than three years

 - Coming into close contact with someone who has a skin infection or strep throat